KodyKlupt/Peptide_Motif_Search/README.md

 1.  **Aggregate CSV File (`--output`)**: A single CSV file summarizing all findings.
     *   `name`: The name of the sequence from the input file.
     *   `sequence`: The full protein sequence.
-    *   `motifs`: A JSON string containing a dictionary where keys are the original motifs and values are a list of all matches found.
+    *   `motifs`: A JSON string containing a dictionary where keys are the original motifs.
+Each value is a dictionary containing the `motif_name` and a list of `matches`.
 Each match includes the end position and the specific concrete motif that matched.

 2.  **Individual JSON Files**: For each sequence processed, a detailed JSON file is saved in a timestamped directory (e.g., `20250725_163000_motif_search_results_jsons/`).
     *   `name`: The name of the sequence.
     *   `sequence`: The full protein sequence.
     *   `results`: A dictionary where keys are the original motifs found.
-The values are lists of `[end_position, "concrete_motif"]` pairs.
+The values are dictionaries containing the `motif_name` and a list of `matches`, where each match is a `[end_position, "concrete_motif"]` pair.

 *Example JSON (`motif_search_results_ProteinA.json`):*
 ```json